andrea-gentilini/KeyEar/README.md

    3. Run the notebook, following the initial setup steps (adjust paths and run colab-specific cells).

 ㅤ
-➡️ The file `build_csv.ipynb` is unnecessary for running this notebook.
+➡️ The file `build_csv.ipynb` has been added just for completeness and is not necessary for running the main notebook.